AdrianHavengaBennett/final-milestone-eCommerce/README.md

 ------ | ---------------- | ------------
 Successful login | redirect to home page | PASS
-Change color scheme in Profile | site-wide color-scheme change | PASS Hardcode delete or edit blog url when you're not the author | warning that you cannot proceed | PASS Clicking to "Blog About It" on product or show | new blog page loads with product or show pre-selected | PASS Clicking "New Post" in Blog home | redirect to new blog post form | PASS
+Change color scheme in Profile | site-wide color-scheme change | PASS Change profile image in Profile | new profile image displayed at top of page | PASS Hardcode delete or edit blog url when you're not the author | warning that you cannot proceed | PASS Clicking to "Blog About It" on product or show | new blog page loads with product or show pre-selected | PASS Clicking "New Post" in Blog home | redirect to new blog post form | PASS